- ‹

 Professional: 1927-1949

 Sport: Cricket.
-Bradman is considered the most prolific cricketer of all time; holds the highest career batting average in Test cricket (99.94), which remains unrivalled.
+Bradman is considered the most prolific cricketer of all time and holds the highest career batting average in Test cricket (99.94), a record that remains unrivaled.

-Greatest Comeback: In his first two matches as captain in the 1936 Ashes, Bradman was dismissed twice without scoring, inciting a public outcry to remove his captaincy.
+Greatest Comeback: In his first two matches as captain in the 1936 Ashes, Bradman was dismissed twice without scoring, inciting a public outcry for his removal as captain.
 In a remarkable turnaround, Australia won the last three Tests, with Bradman scoring 270, 212, and 169.
-It was the first and only time that a team had come back from two-nil down to win an Ashes series.
+This was the first and only time a team came back from two-nil down to win an Ashes series.

 Career:

-While Bradman’s cricketing skills were on the rise, he was also a prodigious tennis player.
-Deciding between the two sports, he gave up cricket for tennis at 14 after leaving school, but returned to cricket shortly.
+While Bradman’s cricketing career was on the rise, he was also a talented tennis player.
+At 14, he chose to focus on tennis, leaving cricket behind for a time, but soon returned to the game.
 At 19, he scored 118 runs on his first-class debut.
-The natural self-taught ‘Boy from Bowral’ soon became the most legendary magician at the crease.
-After retiring as a player, he excelled in every venture, being a champion golfer and squash player, a stockbroker, and an influential cricket administrator.Bradman was also a keen and talented billiards player.
-He attended Lindrum and Faulkiner’s match at Thurston Billiards Hall in London on 19 September 1930, and the two had a friendly game.
-Many claimed that after daily practice for a year, Bradman challenged Lindrum for a rematch in his Adelaide home’s billiards room and matched him.
+The self-taught ‘Boy from Bowral’ quickly became a legendary figure at the crease.
+After retiring as a player, he excelled in various fields, becoming a champion golfer and squash player, a stockbroker, and an influential cricket administrator.Bradman was also a keen and talented billiards player.
+He attended Lindrum and Faulkiner’s match at Thurston Billiards Hall in London on 19 September 1930, where the two had a friendly game.
+It is said that after practising daily for a year, Bradman challenged Lindrum to a rematch at his Adelaide home’s billiards room—and held his own in the game.

-Lindrum and Bradman are known for their indomitable success in their respective sports.
-Walter Lindrum held numerous world records and was considered the finest player the world has ever seen.
-Don Bradman is widely regarded as the best cricketer of all time, with his Test batting average of 99.94 being a record that stands head and shoulders above any other player in cricket.
-Both also prided themselves on dominance and longevity, being the world’s best throughout careers spanning multiple decades.
-A key component of their success was continuous innovation in their skills.
-Lindrum was known for introducing innovative techniques and strategies to the game, including the use of side spin and precise cue ball control.
-Bradman was known for his unique batting technique and incredible hand-eye coordination, which allowed him to dominate bowlers in his era.
+Lindrum and Bradman are celebrated for their indomitable success in their respective sports.
+Walter Lindrum set numerous world records and was regarded as the finest player the world has ever seen.
+Don Bradman is widely considered the greatest cricketer of all time, with his Test batting average of 99.94 remaining unrivaled.
+Both prided themselves on their dominance and longevity, remaining the best in the world throughout careers that spanned multiple decades.
+A key element of their success was their continuous innovation in skill.
+Lindrum introduced innovative techniques, including side spin and precise cue ball control.
+Bradman was known for his unique batting technique and exceptional hand-eye coordination, which allowed him to dominate bowlers in his era.

-Both also had to overcome external forces attempting to weaken their dominance.
-Due to Lindrum’s supreme skill, especially in the “nursery cannons” technique, which involves gathering the balls close together in a way that allows the player to score repeatedly without moving the balls much, he was able to amass huge breaks and scores.
-In an attempt to limit this high-scoring technique, the Billiards Association and Control Council (B.A. & C.C.) trialled the baulk-line rule, where the cue ball must cross it at least once every 200 points in a break.
-Lindrum soon mastered the baulk-line rule and won the World Championship in 1933.
-Bradman’s duel was with Bodyline, also known as fast leg theory bowling, an aggressive bowling tactic employed by the England cricket team captained by Douglas Jardine during the 1932–1933 Ashes series against Australia.
-The primary intention was to limit Bradman’s scoring opportunities.
-By consistently bowling at or near his body, they could restrict his ability to play leg-side shots, leading to more dismissals.
-Bradman’s batting was affected.
-Nonetheless, he adapted his batting technique and had some success against the Bodyline tactic.
+Both also overcame external forces attempting to challenge their dominance.
+Lindrum’s supreme skill, particularly with the “nursery cannons” technique—which involved gathering the balls close together to score repeatedly with minimal movement—enabled him to achieve enormous breaks and scores.
+To limit this high-scoring technique, the Billiards Association and Control Council (B.A. & C.C.) trialed the baulk-line rule, which required the cue ball to cross the line at least once every 200 points in a break.
+Lindrum quickly mastered this rule and won the World Championship in 1933.
+Bradman faced the Bodyline tactic, an aggressive bowling strategy employed by England’s team captained by Douglas Jardine during the 1932–1933 Ashes series.
+The tactic aimed to restrict Bradman’s scoring opportunities by consistently bowling at or near his body, limiting his ability to play leg-side shots.
+Though it affected his batting, Bradman adapted his technique and found success against Bodyline.

-Their legacies are unquestionably significant.
-Lindrum played a key role in popularizing the game through exhibition matches and record-breaking performances, and his effort of about 4,000 charitable exhibition matches during and after the war is claimed to have raised more funds than any other athlete.
-Bradman’s transcends cricket, being recognised globally as a symbol of cricketing excellence.
-His famous one-line statement: “We will not play them (South Africa) until they choose a team on a non-racist basis.” in the cancellation of apartheid South Africa’s Australian tour in 1971 stood as his most important legacy.
-After Bradman’s passing, Mandela paid tribute to him on television, stating “he was a hero, a true hero.”
+Their legacies are undeniably profound.
+Lindrum played a key role in popularising the game through exhibition matches and record-breaking performances.
+His efforts, which included approximately 4,000 charitable exhibition matches during and after the war, are claimed to have raised more funds than any other athlete.
+Bradman’s legacy extends beyond cricket, as he became a global symbol of cricketing excellence.
+His famous statement, “We will not play them (South Africa) until they choose a team on a non-racist basis,” regarding the cancellation of apartheid South Africa’s Australian tour in 1971, stands as one of his most important legacies.
+After Bradman’s passing, Nelson Mandela paid tribute to him on television, stating, “He was a hero, a true hero.”
 The Bradman Museum and International Cricket Hall of Fame in Bowral, New South Wales, is dedicated to his memory.
-Both were known for their sportsmanship, humility, the positive influence they had on their respective sports, and their impact on future generations of athletes.
+Both Lindrum and Bradman were known for their sportsmanship, humility, positive influence on their respective sports, and lasting impact on future generations of athletes.

 Walter Lindrum and Don Bradman are remembered as two of Australia’s most beloved and revered sports legends.
 Their names continue to be synonymous with excellence in their respective disciplines.
-Lindrum and Bradman are luminaries that will never cease to shine brightly in the pantheon of sporting legends.
-Their legacy continues to inspire and captivate enthusiasts worldwide.
+Lindrum and Bradman remain luminaries, whose legacy will forever shine brightly in the pantheon of sporting legends, inspiring and captivating enthusiasts worldwide.

 References